engineyard/ey-websocket-recipes/README.md

 There are a few items of note that one should consider before using these cookbooks:

-* At present, the only websocket system that is supported is Rails' own `ActionCable`
+* At present, the only websocket system that is supported is Rails' own `ActionCable`.
 * This requires the addition of an `upstream` in the nginx config.
-This is done in `/etc/nginx/http-custom.conf`, so if you are already adding a custom configuration to that file, you'll want to merge it with the template in `cookbooks/custom-websocket/templates/default/upstreams.conf.erb`
+This is done in `/etc/nginx/http-custom.conf`, so if you are already adding a custom configuration to that file, you'll want to merge it with the template in `cookbooks/custom-websocket/templates/default/upstreams.conf.erb`.
+* Much like above, the `custom-env_vars` cookbook is also used to set up some environment variables to help your application communicate with the websocket server.
+If you already use this cookbook, you will most likely want to merge this as well.
-* This requires a few changes to your application (detailed below in the "Installation" section, step 7)
+* This requires a few changes to your application (detailed below in the "Installation" section, step 7).

 ## Installation ##